UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 *Fig 12.
 Case study given different label input, with backbone ViT.*

-In Fig 13 and 14, we can see CAM threshold also has influence over the localization accuracy.
+In Fig 13 and 14, we can see the threshold for filtering out background pixels also has influence over the localization accuracy.
 Heatmap has different intensity in pixel representing the activation level of the area.
-The higher the intensity, the color will be more red than blue, and the pixel are regarded as more activated features.
-Threshold and common component method will be used to find the bouding box of interested obejct.
-When the threashold is higher, the bounding box will be sliced smaller and more likely to be seperated into multiple boxes if read areas are seperated by yellow areas.
+Pixels with higher intensity are regarded as more activated feature area.
+When the threshold is higher, more pixels will be filtered and therefore the bounding boxes will be smaller and more likely to be seperated into multiple boxes.
 When there are multiple ground truth instances, such as multiple hens in the example image, higher threashold can help slice the most activated areas in heatmap.
-However, threashold is not the higher, the better.
+However, threshold is not the higher, the better.
 In the upper histogram in Fig 13, for both ResNet 50 and ResNet 101, we can see when threshold = 0.6, the accuracy with known ground truth is highest compared with case threshold 0.55 and 0.65.
 Thus, threshold can be a hyperparameter affecting the localization accuracy.

 ![Box_IOU relationship with threshold]({{ '/assets/images/team03/final/acc.png' | relative_url }})
 {: style="width: 700px; max-width: 100%;"}